cbytenetwork/Endurance-Wallet-Data/src/faq/en/about/where-to-download-unstoppable-wallet-from.md

-# Where to download Unstoppable from?
+# Where to download Endurance from?

-Always download Unstoppable wallet app from official sources:
+Always download Endurance wallet app from official sources:

 App Store